 Most of the time, this will easily identify the song name and artist and display a video or other information.
 If it doesn’t find anything, try the same search on Find Music by Lyrics.
 This engine is powered by Google, but it adjusts some parameters to focus on music content.
 This makes it a better YouTube song finder for our purposes.

 The main problem with this method is that it ignores covers.
 Many movie trailers, for example, use covers of well-known songs.
 If you listen to a bit of the result and it doesn’t sound like what you heard in the video, don’t worry.
 Once you know the title of the song, try to search for it along with additional information, such as the title of the movie.

 Alternatively, you can try to search for the song title plus “cover” and see what comes up.
 If you are lucky, there will only be a few covers of the song, so you can easily choose your favorite song.

 Everyone loves finding new music, so there’s a good chance you won’t be the first onlooker to wonder what song is in this video.
 Read or search the YouTube comments and you might just stumble upon the question and its answer.

 You can try the old method first.
 First, scroll down the page for a while so that some of the comments load.
 Then press Ctrl + F (or Cmd + F on a Mac) to open the Find box.
 Type a song and scroll through comments that use the word.

 Whether it helps you find the song in a YouTube video depends on the number and quality of comments, so it may not always work.

-From there, type song (or other keywords) and you’ll see all of the related comments.
-If none of the comments mention it, click Show replies on someone’s comment to hope to find the answer in a reply.
+From there, type the song (or other keywords) and you’ll see all of the related comments.
+If none of the comments mention it, click Show relies on someone’s comment to hope to find the answer in a reply.